harness/developer-hub/docs/internal-developer-portal/flows/create-a-service.md

 </TabItem>
 </Tabs>

-You can use the **Variables** button on the floating sidebar on the right-hand side to open the Variables' page for the pipeline.
+You can use the **Variables** button on the floating sidebar on the right-hand side to open the Variables page for the pipeline.

 ![](./static/pipeline%20variables.png)

 You can create any number of pipeline variables and decide their value type.
-Some variables, such as a GitHub token, a username, and organization, can have a fixed value.
+Some variables, such as a GitHub token, a user name, and organization, can have a fixed value.
 The token used in the code above is a Harness secret whose value is decoded during pipeline execution.

 Variables such as project name and GitHub repository are runtime inputs.
 They are needed at the time of pipeline execution.
 When creating a new variable, you can specify its type in the UI.
 For more information about reference variables, go to the [reference documentation](/docs/platform/variables-and-expressions/harness-variables/) on pipeline variables.